 In-class Assignments/Participation: In-class assignments will range from group work on a problem to something more like a short quiz (or even something as easy as an attendance quiz!).
 Most of the in-class assignments will be announced, but I reserve the right to make some of these unannounced.
 Please know that active involvement in the class will inevitably help you stay engaged in the material and this will be reflected positively in your grade.
 During every class there will be opportunities for you to ask questions or discuss issues of interest; please always feel comfortable asking questions or sharing in class.
 Remember: there are no stupid questions!
-These assignments must be completed in class, cannot be made up, and are worth 10 points.
+These assignments must be completed in class, cannot be made up, and are worth 10% of your final grade.

 Extra Credit?
 I will have two extra credit questions on each exam.
 These questions will be pulled from the textbook and will generally be about concepts not covered in lecture.
 You can also earn extra credit on each of the exams through a review game that we will play in class.
-Aside from that, there will be no guaranteed extra credit opportunities (e.g., no bumping up and no free points).
-Please do not ask for any of these things.
+Aside from that, there will be no guaranteed extra credit opportunities.
 Your grade will be based on completing the regular course work throughout the semester.
 If you need help with concepts or are having problems, please come see during my office hours (or make an appointment with me).
 I want you to be successful in this class and will do what I can to help (besides giving you extra credit!).